RonanMarrinan/Latin102Portfolio/Quiz2.md

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
   -
 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-  -
+  - Hercules shot the eagle, whom devoured Prometheus’ heart, dead with his arrows.
 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
-  - Lycus, whom tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules????? same as ten.
+  - Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules????? same as ten.
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
   - Hercules, whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.